-Today we will take a closer look at both of these types of retirement accounts.
+Today we will take a closer look at both of these types of retirement savings accounts, and find out what is the difference between a 401k and IRA.
 Plus, how to include the best fit in your retirement plans.

 What is a 401k?

 First, let’s take a closer look at a 401k and find out what it is.
 You'll then understand if you're eligible for a 401k and how it can affect your retirement.

 The first thing to know is that 401ks are employer-sponsored retirement plans, which is a huge difference between 401k and IRA accounts.